-Of the more than 9 million veterans who are eligible for medical care through the Veterans Health Administration (VHA), only about 1.8 million are also eligible for dental care.1 Among those eligible, only a third use that benefit annually, including through the community care network (CCN).2 The limited availability of VA dental benefits leaves many veterans without access to necessary oral health services, creating financial and logistical barriers to care.
-As a result, many veterans struggle to access affordable dental care, putting them at risk for serious health complications.
+Of the more than 9 million veterans who are eligible for medical care through the Veterans Health Administration (VHA), only about 1.8 million are also eligible for dental care.1 More than 80% are not eligible for dental benefits,2 and among those who are, only about one third use them annually, including through the Community Care Network (CCN).
+Significant barriers to care, such as limited provider availability, burdensome eligibility requirements, and complex administrative processes prevent many from accessing the services to which they're entitled.
+As a result, even among eligible veterans, unmet dental needs remain widespread, placing these veterans at risk for preventable health complications.